-In our school community we are aware of these specific issues, relevant to our school's profile.
-We are aware that Prevent, Radicalisation and Extremism can occur in Poynton, for example, with far right extremism.
+In our school community we are aware of these specific issues, relevant to our school's profile These include, but are not restricted to, Far Right groups.
+Children are taught to respect difference and celebrate similarities.

 All staff have received training about the Prevent Duty and tackling extremism.
-This training is reinforced by one-minute guides being displayed on the staffroom safeguarding noticeboard.
+This training is reinforced by annual refresher training, including safeguarding scenarios.
+Should any issues arise, additional advice would be provided.

-Lower Park Primary School is clear that this exploitation and radicalisation should be viewed as a safeguarding concern; therefore, concerns need to be recorded and discussed with the DSL; with timely, appropriate action then being taken.
+Middlewich Primary School is clear that this exploitation and radicalisation should be viewed as a safeguarding concern; therefore, concerns need to be recorded and discussed with the DSL; with timely, appropriate action then being taken.

 The Prevent Duty requires that all staff are aware of the signs that a child maybe vulnerable to radicalisation.
-The risks will need to be considered for political; environmental; animal rights; or faith based extremism that may lead to a child becoming radicalised.
+The risks will need to be considered for political; environmental; animal rights; or faith-based extremism that may lead to a child becoming radicalised.